daniellockyer/daniellockyer/README.md

 ### Hi there 👋

 I'm a performance and scaling consultant, focusing on making the web faster.
+Like my work?
+[Consider hiring me.](https://daniellockyer.com/)

 Previously, I was a core team engineer at [Ghost](https://ghost.org), helping to deliver a publishing platform to tens of thousands of customers and millions of users. :gear: